 Included were a Medici fountain and grotto reminiscent of home — and 2000 elm trees.

-Since then, the garden has teetered between benign neglect and renewed interest.
+Since then, the gardens have teetered between benign neglect and renewed interest.

-French revolutionaries converted the palace into a prison but added to the garden by confiscating the land of a neighboring monastery.
+French revolutionaries converted the palace into a prison but added acreage to the gardens by confiscating the land of a neighboring monastery.

-Formal beds, fountains and statuary were added now and again over the centuries.
+Formal beds, fountains and statuary were added now and again over the centuries — including the original, scaled-down model of the Statue of Liberty.

 Even the Luftwaffe took a turn in the palace.
 It became headquarters for their operations while they occupied France in World War II.